zoercai/zoercai.github.io/_posts/2016-07-05-nz-travel-insurance-comparison.md

 permalink: /blog/nz-travel-insurance-comparison
 date:   2016-07-05 18:02:48 +1200
 category: travel, reference
-tags: comprehensive travel insurance comparison analysis
+tags: comprehensive travel insurance comparison pitfalls
 comments: true
 published: true
 ---

 When you're going travelling, most people would tell you to buy travel insurance.
 When you're going on a round-the-world graduation trip to countries including Cambodia and Egypt, it's a no-brainer — buy the most comprehensive policy you can find.
 But with so many companies offering travel insurance, it's hard to know exactly which one is the right one for you.
 Ideally, the travel insurance you purchase would cover all that you'll need and nothing more, so that you're not paying extra for unnecessary benefits.

-Not having any prior experience with travel insurance and being the type of person who gets unsettled by the idea of making uninformed decisions, I naturally had to do at least _some_ research before agreeing to purchase the policy recommended by the travel agent.
+Not having any prior experience with travel insurance and being the type of person who gets unsettled by the idea of making uninformed decisions, I naturally had to do some research before agreeing to purchase the policy recommended by the travel agent.
 But my research quickly led me to a video (below), recommended by my Youtube sidebar, that showed how dangerous buying travel insurance without fully understanding the policy can be.
 Purchasing a travel insurance, in essence, is signing a legal document that binds the insurer to do certain things for you after you pay the agreed amount of money.
 It's a lot like buying a house, or getting a divorce, except it involves your health, and that big chunk of money you saved up for your trip, and most importantly, your life.
 Yet, unlike buying a house or getting a divorce, most people don't hire a lawyer when they buy travel insurance, and a lot of people don't even bother to read the policy wording, so they have no idea what they're paying the money for.
-And after their trip, we see them posting complaints on travel insurance review sites about not getting reimbursements for incidents they thought were covered but actually weren't.
+No wonder we see so many complaints on travel insurance review sites about not getting reimbursements for incidents the buyer thought were covered but actually weren't.

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/G08phgECt3I' frameborder='0' allowfullscreen></iframe></div>

 So I decided to dig deeper, and eventually read through just about every travel insurance policy wording document available to New Zealanders.
 It was overkill, I know, but at least now every one of you reading this can save some time and not buy the wrong travel insurance, which hopefully adds up to a lot more saved time and money.*

 _* Of course, this doesn't mean you won't have to read anything before purchasing your travel insurance.
-You'll still need to read the policy wording of the insurance you're buying, but you won't have to read  every travel insurance policy wording document in New Zealnd like I did._
+You'll still need to read the policy wording of the insurance you're buying, but at least you won't have to read the legal documents of every travel insurance policy in New Zealnd like I did._

 # The Findings